 Step 2: Route

-Strava is your friend.
+Strava and Komoot are your friends.
 I started the route at my house, then clicked on the high street in Marlborough, and it made the route above.
 Obviously, check it’s not sending you down any big A roads, or off-road sections, but it makes the route based on heat maps of other riders, so it should pick good roads.
 The first 15 miles to Pusey was a route I’d done many times, so I knew that would be fine.
 Following the rest, it’s all on little B roads, then there’s just the small task of getting up the hills in the North Wessex Downs.

 Step 3: Navigation